 There are two kinds of questions: open and closed ones.
 Closed questions require a binary or a very short, usually factual answer.
 “Are you hungry?” yes or no. “Do you feel the board’s decision to cut back on hiring was justified?”
-Yes or no. Open questsions spark thinking and conversations.
+Yes or no. Open questions spark thinking and conversations.
 “How do you feel about the board’s decision to cut back on hiring?”.
 Open questions usually begin with why, what, how, or describe, tell me.

-As a rule of thumb in coaching you should use open questions.
-The reason is that they inspire actual thinking instead of gut reactions, they don’t limit the coachee’s answer range and they show way more that you actually care about their thoughts, ideas and opinions.
+As a rule of thumb in coaching, you should use open questions.
+The reason is that they inspire actual thinking instead of gut reactions, they don’t limit the coachee’s answer range and they show way more that you actually care about their thoughts, ideas, and opinions.
 They also spark conversations which lead to smooth discussion flows instead of a question-answer back and forth.

 Leading or loaded questions

-There’s a sneaky type of questions - when a limiting assumption is already loaded in the question, either because you unconsciously believe that assumption to be true or because you deliberately want to guide the coachee in a certain direction.
+There’s a sneaky type of question - when a limiting assumption is already loaded in the question, either because you unconsciously believe that assumption to be true or because you deliberately want to guide the coachee in a certain direction.
 “How late do you think the project will be?” vs. “How is the project doing in terms of timeline?”.
 While it’s still valid to answer “It won’t be late at all” to the first question, many coachees will feel that they need to treat the assumption of the project being late as a fact.
-Use this type of questions very sparingly - sometimes you do need them to strike a good balance of coaching and effectiveness, but be aware that it can limit your coachee and can come across as hidden directions.
+Use this type of question very sparingly - sometimes you do need them to strike a good balance of coaching and effectiveness, but be aware that it can limit your coachee and can come across as hidden directions.

 By now I hope you got a basic idea about this coaching technique.